-&lt;sup>89Hirsch, "Sacrifice for the cause: Group processes, recruitment, and commitment in a student social movement".
+108Hirsch, "Sacrifice for the cause: Group processes, recruitment, and commitment in a student social movement".

-Africa and tobacco [TK - tobacco: Garfield Mahood and Dick Peltier at U of T, the Non-Smokers' Rights Association, Canada-wide campaign to change government tobacco advertising policy [TK - Find text of Rosenthal / Rosentrial 1986 "The University of Toronto and South Africa", which apparently discusses "the reaction on campus to the university's decision against divestment of holdings of companies with investments in South Africa" In a November 2000 lecture at Illinois State University international law professor Francis Boyle proposed an anti-apartheid-style campaign against Israel at U.S. universities.
-This led to the establishment of Students for Justice in Palestine and a BDS effort at Berkeley, with a petition circulated in 2002 and a national student conference.
-91 Further on-campus BDS campaigns began in 2002 with efforts at Harvard and MIT, and broadened after 2005 when 170 Palestinian civil society organizations issued a public call to action.
-92,93 Suzanne Morrison identifies "the Oslo process, changes in Palestinian civil society, and the ruling by the International Court of Justice in 2004 on Israel's wall" as important contextual factors that shaped the movement.
-By 2004, there were active BDS campaigns on over 40 U.S. campuses.
-95 BDS resolutions have been successfully passed at the University of California, Northwestern, Oberlin, Stanford, Wesleyan, and other U.S. schools, though these student resolutions have not actually produced divestment by university administrations.
-According to Avi Weinryb, U of T was the first institution to hold an "Israel Apartheid Week",
+proposed an anti-apartheid-style campaign against Israel at U.S. universities.
+109 This led to the establishment of Students for Justice in Palestine and a BDS effort at Berkeley, with a petition circulated in 2002 and a national student conference.
+110 Further on-campus BDS campaigns began in 2002 with efforts at Harvard and MIT, and broadened after 2005 when 170 Palestinian civil society organizations issued a public call to action.
+111,112 Suzanne Morrison identifies "the Oslo process, changes in Palestinian civil society, and the ruling by the International Court of Justice in 2004 on Israel's wall" as important contextual factors that shaped the movement.
+113 By 2004, there were active BDS campaigns on over 40 U.S. campuses.
+114 BDS resolutions have been successfully passed at the University of California, Northwestern, Oberlin, Stanford, Wesleyan, and other U.S. schools, though these student resolutions have not actually produced divestment by university administrations.
+115 According to Avi Weinryb, U of T was the first institution to hold an "Israel Apartheid Week", beginning in 2004.
+116 As Tarrow discusses, the 2010 attempted civil society flotilla to Gaza (which prompted an Israeli military response) led to an uptick in BDS activism, including a divestment campaign attempted in Britain by UNITE.
+117 A similar dynamic was observed by Abigail Bakan and Yasmeen Abu-Laban in response to "Operation Cast Lead", a previous

-&lt;sup>90Morrison, "The Emergence of the Boycott, Divestment, and Sanctions Movement", p.
+109Morrison, "The Emergence of the Boycott, Divestment, and Sanctions Movement", p.
 241.